-Tax reform increased the applicable estate and gift exemption for individual taxpayers and doubled the generationskipping transfer tax exemption amounts to \$11,180,000 (\$22,360,000 for married couples), for tax years beginning after December 31, 2017, and before January 1, 2026.
+Tax reform increased the applicable estate and gift exemption for individual taxpayers and doubled the generation-skipping transfer tax exemption amounts for taxable years beginning after December 31, 2017, and before January 1, 2026.
 These amounts will be adjusted for inflation each year.
-Further, inflation will be measured using the Chained-Consumer Price Index (CPI), a lower rate of inflation.
-Chained-CPI is estimated once in February and is finalized the following February.
+Further, inflation will be measured using the Chained-Consumer Price Index, a lower rate of inflation.
+The Chained-Consumer Price Index is estimated once in February and is finalized the following February.
+For 2019, the gift exemption and generation-skipping transfer tax exemption increased to \$11,400,000 (\$22,800,000 for married couples).